enricofoglia/SURD-states/README.md

-# Decomposition of observational causality by states and interaction type
+# Decomposition of causality by states and interaction type

 _A Python repository for decomposing synergistic, unique, and redundant causalities by states._